 Stefan Mauerhofer lives in Grenchen, Switzerland where the famous Swatch is manufactured.
 He studied computer science at ETH in Zürich where one of his professors was Niklaus Wirth.
 He is working in a back-office company owned by several Swiss banks.
 The clearing software he is developing is based on C++ and Unix.
 At the age of 16 he stumbled over Forth, reading "Starting Forth" and implemented his own Forth for the 6502 on a Commodore CBM 4032.
 In the year 2011 he discovered first Chuck's colorForth webpage and then GreenArray's.
 Among his hobbies are astronomy (there is an observatory in Grenchen), hiking in the mountains and being the president of a group of freethinkers.

 Stefan visited us in Incline for several weeks in late Summer 2012, completing the work documented in his AN009.
 Undaunted, he returned to visit us in Cheyenne for several weeks during the Autumn of 2013 and joined us in presenting at Forth Day that year.
+That was still not enough, so Stefan visited us yet again in April 2015.
+Stefan's work proved that we could in fact start oscillation in high frequency crystals (~10 MHz).
 Stefan is a good man and a good friend.